 Less well understood is the impact of drought on cholera [1,2].
 Droughts are a complex hazard and involve meteorological, hydrological, agricultural, and societal changes .
 Africa has seen several periods of extreme and extended drought .
 Despite some studies suggesting links between drought and cholera outbreaks , this link, especially in Africa, has been widely under-studied in isolation.
 One suggested mechanism through which drought may catalyze cholera outbreaks is via increasing concentrations of V. cholerae in groundwater.
 For example, in Bangladesh cholera concentrations were 13-49% higher in dry weather drainage flow samples compared to wet weather samples from floodwater .

-There is a need for involvement of people in water-related democratic dialogues at all levels to identify some of these challenges and their solutions by the local stakeholders.
+There is a need for the involvement of people in water-related democratic dialogues at all levels to identify some of these challenges and their solutions.
 Democratizing water helps in bringing all stakeholders—governments, local governments, communities, private sectors, and non-profits—towards a common understanding of challenges to water quality and encourages looking for locally relevant solutions together.

 Ali M, Lopez AL, You Y, et al. The global burden of cholera.
 Bull World Health Organ.
 2012;90(3):209–218.

 Germani Y, Quilici ML, Glaziou P, et al. Emergence of cholera in the Central African Republic.
 Eur J Clin Microbiol Infect Dis.
 1998;17(12):888.

 World Health Organization.
 Cholera.
 [On-line]; 2020.
 Available from: https://www.who.int/health-topics/cholera#tab=tab_1